Speed Art Museum

-Harriet Bishop Speed also struggled with feelings of jealousy over J B’s first wife, Cora Coffin.
-As Harriet was a perfectionist, she yearned for the same depth of love that J B had for his first wife, Cora, which wasn’t possible.
-While he loved Harriet, and they had a happy marriage for the 6 years they had together, Cora and J B had raised two children together, had a life time of memories and the time to develop a deep love for each other.
+Harriet also struggled with feelings of jealousy over J B’s first wife, Cora Coffin.
+As she was a perfectionist, she yearned for the same depth of love that J B had for Cora, which wasn’t possible.
+While he loved Harriet, and they had a happy marriage for the six years they had together, Cora and J B had raised two children together, had a lifetime of memories and the time to develop a deep love for each other.
 When Cora died, he was devastated, as he loved her with all his heart.
 He loved Harriet too, but not in the same way as Cora.

 The Upset Entity and other entities in the Basement

 Many artifacts and art work from the native communities are on display on this floor.
 It seems that some spirits are attached to some of the items in these displays, which sometimes happens.